Wheater-app-project-0/weather-app/README.md

 Usage 🖥️

-Search for a City Use the search bar to select a city and retrieve weather data.
+Search for a City Use the search bar to select a city and retrieve weather data!

 View Weather Details